 Paraprofessional vacancies cannot be advertised.
-The employment of a paraprofessional can only occur when it has been established that there is no suitable registered teacher available to fill the teaching vacancy and the Victorian Institute of Teaching has granted that person permission to teach.
+The employment of a paraprofessional can only occur when it has been established that there is no suitable registered teacher available to fill the teaching vacancy and the VIT has granted that person permission to teach.